 Should Everyone Stop Using Credit Cards?

-This is another gray area, where I don’t think there can be one answer.
+This is another gray area, where I don’t think there is one answer.

 Personally, I get many benefits from my credit card company.
-Just last year, I got about $2,000 back from Chase, my credit card provider, for an unfulfilled contract with my wedding photographer.
+Just last year, I got about $2,000 back from Chase, for an unfulfilled contract with my wedding photographer.
 If I paid with cash, check, or debt card, there is no way I get this money back.

 12% Rate of Return